mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 Standard maintenance cost listed.
 As part of FarStep, the Fast Launch’s maintenance cost is included in the starship costs and need not be paid separately.
-For FarStep it is still doubled, as luxury fittings and an advanced entertainment centre are custom built for Prince Amaad’s spacecraft.
+For FarStep it is still doubled, as luxury fittings and an advanced entertainment center are custom built for Prince Amaad’s spacecraft.
 ```